All Episodes

 It was Reagan.

-I mean, because he used, you know, simple, basic conservative principles.
+I mean, because he used, you know, simple, basic, conservative principles.

-He he lowered the tax rates, he incentivized business.
+He lowered the tax rates.

-They went out there, created jobs Manufacturing and people got back to work.
+They went out there, created jobs, manufacturing, and people got back to work.

 Sean, I would argue with you about him having created manufacturing jobs.